Dedicated Hartford Employment Litigation Lawyers

-Our experienced team of Hartford employment litigation lawyers is familiar with every aspect of management-side employment law and litigation.
+Our experienced Hartford employment litigation lawyers are familiar with every aspect of management-side employment law and litigation.
 Not only do we try cases in state and federal courts and in administrative hearings, but we frequently teach substantive and procedural labor and employment law and litigation seminars to fellow lawyers.

-Our skilled Hartford employment litigation lawyers are renowned for their efficient, cost-effective, practical handling of client matters
+Our skilled employment litigation lawyers are renowned for their efficient, cost-effective, practical handling of client matters

 Whether you have a question about FMLA eligibility or have been named as a defendant in a class action lawsuit, we are there to serve the best interests of management.
 Our Hartford employment litigation lawyers are skilled in business formation, hiring practices, day-to-day counseling and regulatory compliance, disciplinary matters, employee termination, separation agreements, dispute resolution, litigation, grievance arbitration, court and jury trials and appeals.

 Our experience extends to defending every type of employment-related claim involving a protected status: race, color, sex, age, religion, national origin, ancestry, marital status, and gender We are also experienced in cases involving disability discrimination, sexual harassment, wage and hour law, wrongful discharge, breach of contract, employment torts (including defamation), interference with contract rights, and intentional or negligent infliction of emotional distress.

 We litigate injunction and enforcement proceedings for confidentiality, and noncompetition agreements to protect our clients’ trade secrets from theft or misuse by employees and competitors.

 Our Hartford employment litigation attorneys are well-versed in the arbitration and mediation of workplace disputes and are called upon by fellow practitioners to serve as mediators.

 Siegel O’Connor handles the following